Every company has bad customer service examples. Here’s how to recover.

 In this case, though, the script backfired in perhaps the best possible way…

-We have a customer who regularly sends in complaints and is actually quite rude about it.
-He’ll end sentences with stuff like “Pathetic.” or “Not impressed.”
-Some complaints are legit, others are just impossible to fulfill, like have 24/7 phone support.
+“We have a customer who regularly sends in complaints and is actually quite rude about it,” Kyle told us.
+“He’ll end sentences with stuff like ‘Pathetic.’ or ‘Not impressed.’
+Some complaints are legit, others are just impossible to fulfill, like having 24/7 phone support.”

-The funny thing is, he would pepper his harsh criticism with stuff like like “love the product” and he wasn’t abusive, like calling us names or cursing at us.
-But eventually the complaints just got to be too much, he threatened to cancel if his demands weren’t met, and I thought, “let’s get rid of him.”
+“The funny thing is, he would pepper his harsh criticism with stuff like ‘love the product’ and he wasn’t abusive, like calling us names or cursing at us.
+But eventually the complaints just got to be too much, he threatened to cancel if his demands weren’t met, and I thought, ‘Let’s get rid of him.’”

-Sometimes when you take something away from someone, they want it more.
-Rewarding bad behaviour naturally encourages it, but when you say you’ve had enough and they should use another product, you might end up learning that they actually love your product, want to use it and offer you more constructive feedback.
+“Rewarding bad behavior naturally encourages bad behavior,” Kyle told us.
+“But when you say you’ve had enough and they should use another product, you might end up learning that they actually love your product and want to keep using it.”

 Takeaway: You can choose which customers you keep.
 Always strive to deliver excellent support, but be firm when you truly don’t think you can help a customer succeed.
 You might be surprised by how quickly this turns things around.